msaadah/Data-Analysis-Notebook/Datasets_Filetypes/Manipulating_CSV_File/README.md

 ***

-After importing data values, you may need to adjust or remove the data for certain functions to be applied.
+After importing data values, you may need to adjust, remove, or clean the data.

 ## 3A